 I also serve as an expert witness in immigration and asylum cases involving Latin American security issues.

 Please follow the links in the menu for more about my academic and policy publications, journalism, and teaching.
 You can find my CV here.

-Read more about research on diaspora politics in:
+Read more about research on immigration and diaspora politics in:

 The Wilson Center's Mexico Institute

 Read more about my research on gangs and citizen security in:

 See my profiles in:

 "Why El Salvador's Mass Arrests Won't Lower the Murder Rate" (Washington Post)

 "Want to Counter Authoritarianism in Central America?
 Follow the Money" (with Ricardo Valencia, Foreign Policy)

 "The Elections in El Salvador Could Make or Break Biden's Central America Policy" (with Ricardo Valencia, Washington Post)